seek-oss/logger/docs/eeeoh.md

   eeeoh: { datadog: 'tin' },
 });
 ```

+The `use: 'mock'` option defaults to static attributes.
+This is provided for test environments that may not have the requisite environment variables set.
+**Do not use for real deployment environments.**

 Note that `@seek/logger` uses simplified syntax for its configuration options.
 Logs are internally transformed to the output format expected by eeeoh: